-Another aspect of sharing is the security on the data set.
+Another aspect of sharing is the security of the dataset.
 Enabling different roles and giving users access to different levels of data is called Row Level Security.
 This post explains the details of this security method and how to configure it in Power BI Desktop.
 Row Level Security enables you to apply security to roles and adds users to each role.
 An example is helpful when you want people from one branch, city, department, or store to be able to only see their part of the data and not the whole data set.
-Power BI applies that through a row level security configuration on the Power BI model itself.
-So regardless of what source you are importing your data from, you can apply row level security on it.
+Power BI applies that through a row-level security configuration on the Power BI model itself.
+So regardless of what source you are importing your data from, you can apply row-level security on it.
 If you like to learn more about Power BI, read Power BI online book; from Rookie to Rock Star.

-What’s Good About Row Level Security in Power BI Desktop?
+What’s Row Level Security in Power BI Desktop?

-Row Level security is about applying security on a data row level.
-For example sales manager of united states, should only see data for the United States and not for Europe.
-Sales Manager of Europe won’t be able to see sales of Australia or United States.
+There are multiple levels in which you can secure the data in a Power BI Dataset.
+Row Level Security is about applying security on a data row level.
+For example, sales managers in the united states should only see data for the United States, not Europe.
+The sales Manager in Europe won’t be able to see sales in Australia or the United States.
 And someone from the board of directors can see everything.
-The reason was that Row Level Security wasn’t part of Power BI model.
+The reason was that Row Level Security wasn’t part of the Power BI model.
 Now in the new version of Power BI Desktop, the security configuration is part of the model and will be deployed with the model.

 Prerequisite

-For this example I will use AdventureWorksDW excel sample data source.
+For this example, I will use AdventureWorksDW Excel sample data source.
 You can download it from here.
+There is a DimSalesTerritory in this dataset, with country details like below.
+This is the table which we will be using for applying security filters.

 Create Sample Report

-Let’s start with creating a sample report in Power BI Desktop from AdventureWorks Excel file.
+Let’s start with creating a sample Power BI desktop report from the AdventureWorks Excel file.
 I only select DimSalesTerritory, and FactResellerSales for this example;

-Our total Reseller sales amount in this view is $80M, and we have sales values for Australia, Canada, France, Germany, UK, and the USA.
+In this view, our total Reseller sales amount is $80M, and we have sales values for Australia, Canada, France, Germany, the UK, and the USA.
 Now let’s create roles.

 Creating Roles

 Now let’s create roles for that.
-Our goal here is to build roles for sales manager of USA, and Europe.
+Our goal is to build roles for sales managers in Australia and Canada.
 They should each only see their group or country in the data set.
-For creating roles go to Modeling tab in Power BI Desktop.
+For creating roles go to the Modeling tab in Power BI Desktop.
 You will see a section named Security there;

 Click on Manage Roles to create a new role.
-You will see Manage Roles window which has three panes as below
+You will see the Manage Roles window, which has three panes below.

-You can create or delete roles in numbered one pane, You can see tables in your model in numbered two pane (for this example you will see two tables only, but not now, after creating the first role), and then you can write your DAX filtering expression in numbered three pane.
-Yes, you have to write DAX code to filter data for each role, but this can be very simple DAX expressions.
+You can create or delete roles in numbered one pane, You can see tables in your model in numbered two pane (for this example, you will see two tables only, but not now, after creating the first role), and then you can write your DAX filtering expression in numbered three pane, or you can use the user-interface profited to define the filters.

-Now create another role, name it as Europe Sales Manager, put a filter on SelesTerritoryGroup this time, and change Value to “Europe” as below;
+Now create another role, name it Canada Sales Manager, put a filter on SelesTerritoryGroup this time, and change Value to “Canada” as below;

 Testing Roles in Desktop

 Great, we have created our two sample roles.
 Now let’s test them here.
-Yes, we can test them in Power BI Desktop with View As Roles menu option.
-This option allows us to view the report exactly as the user with this role will see.
-We can even combine multiple roles to see a consolidated view of a person who has multiple roles.
-Go to Modeling tab, and choose View As Role option.
+We can test them in Power BI Desktop with View As Roles menu option.
+This option allows us to view the report exactly as the user with this role will see it.
+We can even combine multiple roles with seeing a consolidated view of a person who has multiple roles.
+Go to the Modeling tab, and choose View As Role option.

-Choose Europe Sales Manager, and click on OK.
-You will see sales for Europe only showing with total of $11M, and showing only countries Germany, UK, and France.
+Choose Australia and Canada Sales Manager, and click on OK.
+You will see sales for Australia and Canada only showing with a total of $15.97M and only countries Australia and Canada.

-You can also see in the top of the report there is an information line highlighted showing that the view is Europe Sales Manager.
-If you click stop viewing, you will see the report as normal view (total view).
+You can also see at the top of the report there is an information line highlighted showing that the view is Canada Sales Manager.
+If you click stop viewing, you will see the report as a normal view (total view).

-Roles should be assigned to Power BI users (or accounts in other words), and this part should be done in Power BI Service.
+Roles should be assigned to Power BI users (or accounts, in other words), and this part should be done in Power BI Service.
 Save and publish the report into Power BI.
-I named this report as RLS PBI Desktop.
+I named this report 00 Static.
 You can name it whatever you want.
 After publishing the report, click on Security for the data set.

 Here you can see roles and assign them to Power BI accounts in your organization.

-You can set each user to more than one role, and the user then will have a consolidated view of both roles.
-For example, a user with both roles for the USA and Europe sales manager will see data from All Europe and USA.
+You can set each user to more than one role, and the user will then have a consolidated view of both roles.
+For example, a user with both roles for the Australia and Canada sales manager will see data from Australia and Canada.

 Test Roles in Power BI Service

-You can also test each role here, just click on ellipsis button beside each role, and click on Test as Role.
+You can also test each role here.
+Just click on the ellipsis button beside each role, and click on Test as Role.

 Test As Role will show you the report in view mode for that role.
-As you see the blue bar shows that the report showed the role of Europe Sales Manager.
+The blue bar shows that the report showed the role of Europe Sales Manager.
 You can change it there if you like.

-With setting users for each role, now your role level security is ready to work.
+Setting users for each role makes your row-level security ready to work.
 If the user login with their account, they will only see data for their roles.

-As I mentioned in the very first paragraph of this chapter, the great thing about this new feature is that RLS is part of Power BI model.
-And if you publish your Power BI model again and again with changes, you won’t lose configuration on the web.
-You also won’t lose users assigned to each role, as long as you keep role names unchanged.
+As I mentioned in the very first paragraph of this chapter, the great thing about this new feature is that RLS is part of the Power BI model.
+And if you publish your Power BI model repeatedly with changes, you won’t lose configuration on the web.
+You also won’t lose users assigned to each role if you keep role names unchanged.

 Summary

-Row Level Security is giving users different views of the data from the same Power BI content.
-As you have learned in this chapter, implementing row level security is simple.
-The reason this method is called ROW level security is because of the DAX filter applied on the data row level.
+Row Level Security gives users different views of the data from the same Power BI content.
+As you have learned in this chapter, implementing row-level security is simple.
+This method is called ROW level security because of the DAX filter applied on the data row level.

-In this chapter you’ve learned about a specific type of row level security called Static row level security.
-It is called static, because the filter values are statically determined in DAX expressions.
-If you want to apply such filter for thousands of roles, then maintenance costs is very high.
-In ideal world, you want to be able to apply security based on the login of users automatically.
-In next chapter you will learn about Dynamic Row Level Security which is the next step of apply security in more complex scenarios.
+In this article, you’ve learned about a specific type of row-level security called Static row level security.
+It is called static because the filter values are statically determined in DAX expressions.
+Maintenance costs are very high if you want to apply such a filter for thousands of roles.
+In an ideal world, you want to apply security based on users’ login automatically.
+In the next article, you will learn about Dynamic Row Level Security which is the next step in applying security in more complex scenarios.

 Video